How to Use This Calculator

 Sources & further reading

 Mulch depth and coverage guidance in this article draws on general recommendations from university cooperative extension services (such as your state’s land-grant extension office) and the USDA Natural Resources Conservation Service.
+The pine straw bale coverage figure and the note on pine straw and soil pH both come from North Carolina Cooperative Extension’s “Pine Needle Mulch — the Myths and Legends”, which itself cites Texas AgriLife Extension Service for the bale figure.
 For more on how we source and review the formulas behind every calculator, see our methodology page.
 For region-specific guidance — especially on mulch type, fire risk, and pest considerations — search “mulch” on Extension.org or your local extension office’s website.
-For a deeper walk-through of the math, see our upcoming post on how much mulch you really need.